codinggrace/non-tech-founders-workshop/Cloud Providers/Hosting Your Stuff.md

 Cloud providers can run out of hardware too, which is it's own type of excitement :)

 # So Cloud hosting is perfect?

+# Economics of Cloud
+There are people who dub themselves "cloud economists" who specialize in figuring out how to help cost management of large cloud based companies.

+There are SaaS products which claim to reduce your bills.

+Typically if you see someone offering to charge you a % of your bill reduction (no reduction, no fees!) be a little wary.
+It's not hard to lop a chunk off a cloud provider bill on first inspection, and you'll be paying that forever more.
+And if you reduce the bill yourself (maybe a development team figures out how to operate more efficiently), you still pay!

+If looking for consultation on AWS bills I recommend [The Duckbill Group](https://www.duckbillgroup.com).

+# What's this multi-cloud thing?